 The fourth eligible QP under HOME ARP is other populations where providing HOME ARP supportive services or assistance would prevent the family's homelessness or would serve those with the greatest risk of housing instability.
-The full definition is available in the Notice CPD-21-10: Requirements for the Use of Funds in the HOME ARP Program.
+The full definition is referenced in this plan under Definitions of the Qualifying Populations and is available in the Notice CPD-21-10: Requirements for the Use of Funds in the HOME ARP Program.
 Data sources on Other Populations is less robust than for the other QPs.
 However, local 211 data, the statewide Emergency Rental Assistance Program (ERAP), and information gathered through HOME ARP consultation meetings triangulated with statewide Comprehensive Housing Affordability Strategy (CHAS) data, provide a strong understanding of the size, demographic makeup, and needs of this population.